nonblocking/mashroom/packages/plugin-packages/mashroom-security-provider-openid-connect/README.md

 ### Roles

-Since the authorization mechanism relies on user roles it is necessary to configure your identity provider to map the user roles to a scope (which means we can get it as claim).
+Since the authorization mechanism relies on user roles, it is necessary to configure your identity provider to map the user roles to a scope (which means we can get it as claim).
 See Example Configurations below.

 ### Secrets

-The plugin maps the ID/JWT Token to _user.secrets.idToken_ so it can for example be used in a Http Proxy Interceptor to set the Bearer for backend calls.
+The plugin maps the ID/JWT Token to _user.secrets.idToken_ so it can, for example, be used in a Http Proxy Interceptor to set the Bearer for backend calls.

 ### Authentication Expiration

 The implementation automatically extends the authentication via refresh token every view seconds (as long as the user is active).
-So, if the authentication session gets revoked in the identity provider the user is signed out almost immediately.
+So, if the authentication session gets revoked in the identity provider, the user is signed out almost immediately.

 The expiration time of the access token defines after which time the user is automatically signed out due to inactivity.
 And the expiration time of the refresh token defines how long the user can work without signing in again.